BinglinW/Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting/README.md

 - Experiment / tuning (optional, if you run the provided scripts):
   - nni==3.0

-### Tested on:
+### Tested environment (reference)
-Ubuntu Linux (GPU node) with NVIDIA RTX A6000 (48 GB VRAM), NVIDIA driver 570.133.07 (CUDA driver API 12.8), and PyTorch 2.4.1+cu121.
+- Ubuntu Linux (GPU node), NVIDIA RTX A6000 (48 GB VRAM)
+- NVIDIA driver 570.133.07 (CUDA driver API 12.8)
+- PyTorch 2.4.1+cu121 (CUDA 12.1 build)

 ### Hardware:
-GPU: NVIDIA RTX A6000 (48 GB VRAM)
+- GPU: NVIDIA RTX A6000 (48 GB VRAM)

-CPU/RAM: Standard x86_64 workstation/server (not required; any modern CPU is sufficient for the demo)
+- CPU/RAM: Standard x86_64 workstation/server (not required; any modern CPU is sufficient for the demo)

-Non-standard hardware: An NVIDIA GPU is recommended for training and for reproducing the main experiments.
+- Non-standard hardware: An NVIDIA GPU is recommended for training and for reproducing the main experiments.

+---

 # Installation
-## System requirements

-OS: Ubuntu Linux

-Python: 3.8.20

-GPU (recommended): NVIDIA RTX A6000 (48 GB VRAM)

-Driver: NVIDIA 570.133.07 (CUDA driver API 12.8)

-PyTorch: 2.4.1+cu121 (CUDA 12.1 build)

 ```bash
 # 1) Create and activate environment